comses/intro-to-abm/a_model_of_consumer_behavior.md

 Figure 6.
 The gini coefficient (top) and average utility (bottom) for different parameter values and where β was 0.5 or on average 0.5 but with a uniform distribution between 0 and 1.*

+[NETLOGO EXAMPLE: CONSUMERS IN](https://raw.githubusercontent.com/comses/intro-to-abm/master/assets/netlogo/consumats.nlogo)<br>*Model: Right click on the Link and Save it.
+Open Netlogo and Run it with NetLogo.*